How To Taste Your Way Through The Real Little Italy, NYC

 The Italian cream horns called sfogliatelle in Italian, are delicious.
 It is a pastry shaped into a horn, filled with Italian crème pastry.

 Another dessert not to be missed is the famous Italian flag cookies.
-They are otherwise known as the Venetian, Neapolitan or Rainbow cookies.
+They are otherwise known as the Venetian, Neapolitan, or Rainbow cookies.
 This dessert was created in the United States by Italian immigrants, to show their love for their home country.

 Add to Google Maps: Delillo